Al-Huneidi/Big_Data/README.md

 # Big_Data
-Analysis of big data using AWS, PySpark, Apache Spark, NLP, PostgresSQL and ML.
+Analysis of big data using SQL, AWS, PySpark, Apache Spark, NLP, and ML.

 Links to Colab Notebooks: